-At $1.99 per month for a two-year subscription, Surfshark’s pricing is awesome.
+At $2.49 per month for a 12-month subscription (+ 12 months FREE!), Surfshark’s pricing is awesome.
 Seriously.
 To take that into perspective, ExpressVPN charges a discounted rate of roughly $8+ per month while recently NordVPN increased their prices to $3.49 per month.

 For a service which offers such consistent performance and solid features, this is absolutely a steal and I’d say, a solid ‘buy’ option.

 One thing I demand of all the VPNs that I like are that they come problem-free.
 This is applicable not just to the connection, but I also look out for a seamless sign-up experience, easy access to the apps I need to download, ease of use in the apps, and fast help if necessary.

 Of all the VPNs I’ve used, I consider Surfshark one of the top ten I’ve tried where I didn’t look at something and said; “that’s weird”.
 To me, that is an important point that distinguishes them from the competition.

 We, as paying customers, shouldn’t have to struggle to use a service we’ve paid for and the way Surfshark has built their customer experience model is smooth.
 From the moment you click ‘sign up’ to the time you turn off your device, it simply works.

 Many VPN services today come with some extra value-added features built in and Surfshark is no exception.
 However, rather than try to take over the role of a main security solutions provider it has focused on features that add to its primary purpose.